External Constraint Handling for Solving Optimal Control Problems with Simultaneous Approaches and Interior Point Methods: Conclusions

 \section{Conclusions}

-A strategy has been developed to systematically identify and handle inactive constraints and redundant constraint sets for solving optimal control problems numerically together with mesh refinement schemes.
-Unlike previous work that would always result in infeasible initial guesses, the proposed scheme is capable of providing guarantees on the feasibility of initial points under mild conditions (the original OCP has feasible points, and the initial solve of the discretized OCP is successful), making it particularly suitable for OCP toolboxes that utilize IPM-based NLP solvers in lowering the computational cost.
+A strategy has been developed to systematically identify and handle inactive constraints and redundant constraint sets for numerically solving optimal control problems together with mesh refinement schemes.
+Unlike previous work that would always result in infeasible initial guesses for intermediate steps, the proposed scheme is capable of providing guarantees on the feasibility of initial points in mesh refinement iterations.
+The method only requires some mild conditions --- the original OCP to have feasible points, and the initial solve of the discretized OCP to be successful, making it particularly suitable for OCP toolboxes that utilize IPM-based NLP solvers in lowering the computational cost.

+Due to limitations in time and space, we only illustrated the proposed external constraint handling method with direct collocation.
+We note that similar benefits should be obtainable, after some adaptations, with other simultaneous methods, such as direct multiple shooting.
+This might also be possible for sequential methods, such as direct single shooting.
+Moreover, it would be interesting to test a slightly altered version of our proposed constraint removal method with active-set based NLP solvers --- this could be compared under a mesh refinement scheme against earlier work \cite{chung2009external}, which exploits constraint addition instead.